skaltman/sfquickstarts-posit/analyze_data_with_python_using_posit_workbench_and_snowflake/analyze_data_with_r_using_posit_workbench_and_snowflake.md

 interactive [Shiny](https://shiny.posit.co/) app.

 We've prepared an example Shiny app in the directory:
-<https://github.com/posit-dev/snowflake-posit-quickstart-r>.
+<https://github.com/posit-dev/snowflake-posit-quickstart-python>.
 Our app allows the user
 to explore different clinical metrics in one place.

 ![](assets/shiny/shiny.png)

-To run the app, open `app.R` and then click the Run App button at the top of the script in the RStudio Pro IDE.
+To run the app, open `app/app.py` and then click the Run Shiny App button at the top of the script in VS Code.

 ![](assets/shiny/run.png)